kunstmusik/blue-manual/docs/users/concepts/soundObjects.md

 range of expression that Csound offers, Blue's SoundObjects are capable of generating different things that Csound will use.
-Although most often they are used mostly for generating Csound SCO text, SoundObjects may also generate ftables, instruments, user-defined opcodes, and everything else that would be needed to express a musical idea in Csound.
+Although most often they are used mostly for generating Csound SCO text, SoundObjects may also generate ftables, instruments, user-defined opcodes, Audiofiles, and everything else that would be needed to express a musical idea in Csound.

 Beyond each SoundObject's unique capabilities, SoundObjects do share common qualities: name, start time, duration, end time.
 Most will also